rfay/vault-consul-on-kube/README.md

-# Running Consul on Kubernetes
+# Running Consul+Vault on Kubernetes

-These are my rough notes on how to run a 3 node consul cluster on Kubernetes.
-You MUST understand how consul works, this is just my notes.
+This process will bring up a 3-member consul cluster and a two vault servers running in an HA configuration

 ## Overview

-- This guide is only showing the high level steps to provision a basic cluster
-- The cluster will be insecure.
-Use the consul docs to help you secure the cluster
-- This is NOT production ready.
-Do not run consul like this in production.
-These are just notes on the basics.

 ## What makes this work

-- 1 deployment per consul member
-- 1 service per consul member
+- Services for each consul member and vault member
+- Deployments for each (because they require some minor separate configuration)
 - 1 service to expose the consul UI
 - Use `spec.securityContext.fsGroup` to ensure the volume is writable by the consul process which is running as non-root.